 to “award excellence in international wines and spirits worldwide, encouraging recognition for quality drinks.”

 The award for the Cork-distilled whiskey comes in the 50th year of the IWSC, which has become an illustrious and renowned competition for crowning wines and spirits worldwide.

 The IWSC compares the best wines and spirits from around the world and inaugurates what it feels is the best of the very best.

 Redbreast’s story – originated in 1903

 The Redbreast is the world’s best-selling Single Pot Still Irish Whiskey, while it claimed the Irish Whiskey of the Year Award in 2010.

-The Irish whiskey originated in 1903, when an agreement was reached between John James & Sons and Gilbey’s Wine & Spirits Import Company, where James would send spirit to Gilbey’s to mature.
+The Irish whiskey originated in 1903 when an agreement was reached between John James & Sons and Gilbey’s Wine Spirits Import Company, where James would send the spirit to Gilbey’s to mature.

 The spirit was officially sold as ‘Redbreast’ in 1912, over a century ago.
 The nickname was named after the Chairman of Gilbey’s, who was a keen birdwatcher.

 Gilbey’s stopped the production of whiskey in 1985 and sold the Redbreast brand to Irish Distillers, which relaunched the now award-winning brand of Redbreast in 1991.

 The drink is often referred to as “Christmas Whiskey,” owing to the fruit sherry casks that the whiskey is kept in.
 Today, some of Redbreast’s products are labelled as the most expensive Irish whiskies on the market.